vivekpandey02/Adlink_DDS_Demo_Ishapes/README.md

 ## Running Cyclone DDS iShapes
 ### Linux:
-cyclone_demo_ishapes is intalled in <install-location>/bin folder of Eclipse Cyclone installation.
+cyclone_demo_ishapes is intalled in <install-location>/bin directory of Eclipse Cyclone installation.
 To run it  you should need to simply do the following:

       $ cyclone_demo_ishapes &
       $ cyclone_demo_ishapes &